GentRoyal/outreachy-contributions/README.md

 ```
 Although this project runs the hERG dataset, it is capable of doing the same operations on the following datasets {'LD50_Zhu', 'ClinTox', 'Carcinogens_Lagunin', 'Skin Reaction', 'AMES', 'hERG', 'hERG_Karim', 'DILI'}, if I lift the restriction on inputs.

-**Option 1: Download Dataset**

-Selecting this option downloads all hERG related datasets (hERG.csv, hERG.tab, train.csv, validation.csv, test.csv)
+**Option 1: Download Dataset: ** Selecting this option downloads all hERG related datasets (hERG.csv, hERG.tab, train.csv, validation.csv, test.csv)

-**Option 2: Featurize Dataset**

-Selecting this option lets you featurise a dataset.
+**Option 2: Featurize Dataset: ** Selecting this option lets you featurise a dataset.
 When this option is selected, the available featurisers (i.e eos5gu0 and eos2gw4) are displayed and you also get a prompt to enter the name of the file to featurise.

-It should be noted all input files should be placed inside the 'data' folder.

-**Option 3: Fill in Missing Drug Names:**

-Selecting this option looks through the Drug_ID column of a dataset for missing Drug IDs (i.e. the drug names) and fill these missing ID using the PUBCHEMPY and RDKIT libraries
+**Option 3: Fill in Missing Drug Names: ** Selecting this option looks through the Drug_ID column of a dataset for missing Drug IDs (i.e. the drug names) and fill these missing ID using the PUBCHEMPY and RDKIT libraries

 **Option 4.
-Generate Exploratory Data Analysis:**

-Selecting this option performs a bried exploratory data analysis on the hERG dataset.
+Generate Exploratory Data Analysis: ** Selecting this option performs a bried exploratory data analysis on the hERG dataset.
 It creates visuals (The distribution of SMILE lengths and the class distribution) and also prints the number of drugs in each class.

 **Option 5.
-Assess Performance on Unseen Data:**

-This option lets you run an already trained model on a new data to evaluate how the model performs on an unseen data.
+Assess Performance on Unseen Data: ** This option lets you run an already trained model on a new data to evaluate how the model performs on an unseen data.
 These models are the best models I got from each of the featuriser I applied.
 So, you get the option to select one of two and apply it to the new dataset.
 In the end, metrics like NPV, Specificity, ROC-AUC and accuracy score are displayed.

 **Option 6.
 Predict hERG Blocker Status:**

+**Option 7.
+Exit the Application:** This option ends the running of the application.

 This option lets you enter a SMILE, select a model and generate prediction if the SMILE is a hERG blocker or not.
 The probability is also displayed.